- Author: Yoni Cooperman

 While biochar does contain high levels of carbon, there remains uncertainty as to how long that carbon will persist in the soil following application.
 The inherent characteristics of the biochar--as dictated by feedstock and pyrolysis conditions--interact with climatic conditions such a precipitation and temperature to influence how long biochar carbon remains stored in the soil.
 Recent studies suggest that shorter pyrolysis times and higher pyrolysis temperatures make for more recalcitrant biochar (i.e. it persists for longer periods in the soil).
 However, there are trade-offs involved as these pyrolysis conditions produce less biochar per unit feedstock.
 As is so often the case, soil texture plays a key role in determining the persistence of biochar carbon.
 Biochar becomes stabilized in the soil by interacting with soil particles.
 Clay particles have more surface area for biochar to interact with and are therefore more effective at stabilizing biochar.

 The Priming Effect

 A number of studies have observed an increase in the rate of organic matter decomposition following biochar application.
-This so-called “priming effect” complicates any efforts to sequester carbon as this increase in microbial activity could result in decomposition rates exceeding carbon input rates. (see figure above).
-While the exact mechanism responsibility for this effect has not been conclusively identified, it may result from the stimulation of microbial activity as microbes utilize carbon and nitrogen present in biochar.
+This so-called “priming effect” complicates any efforts to sequester carbon as this increase in microbial activity could result in decomposition rates exceeding carbon input rates (see figure above).
+While the exact mechanism responsible for this effect has not been conclusively identified, it may result from the stimulation of microbial activity as microbes utilize carbon and nitrogen present in biochar.